LAX - PVD

 The average price of all round-trip flights from Los Angeles to Providence clicked on KAYAK for each day over the last 12 months.

 When flying from Los Angeles to Providence, you should consider leaving on a Sunday and avoid Fridays if you are looking for the best rates.
-For your return to Los Angeles, you’ll find the best rates on Thursdays and the most expensive ones on Mondays.
+For your return to Los Angeles, you’ll find the best rates on Fridays and the most expensive ones on Mondays.

 What is the cheapest month to fly from Los Angeles to Providence?